Quickstart

 database/schema/tables/user.ts TypeScript

-import { surql } from "surrealdb";
+import { s, defineTable, surql } from "@schemic/surrealdb";

 export const User = defineTable("user", {

-email: s.email(),
+email: s.email().$unique(),

 createdAt: s.datetime().$default(surql`time::now()`).$readonly(),